Francisco J. Sánchez-Rivera, PhD

 Biography

 Francisco J. Sánchez-Rivera was born and raised in Mayagüez, Puerto Rico.
 He obtained his bachelor’s degree in Microbiology from the University of Puerto Rico at Mayagüez and his PhD in Biology from MIT.
-As a PhD student with Tyler Jacks, he was among the first to use CRISPR to interrogate cancer drivers in vivo and to identify genotype-specific dependencies in lung adenocarcinoma.
-As a HHMI Hanna H. Gray Fellow with Scott W. Lowe at MSKCC, he developed and applied CRISPR base editing methods to engineer mutations with high efficiency and precision in cells and tissues of living animals to quantitatively interrogate cancer variants at scale, as well as new approaches to investigate these using single cell genomics.
+As a PhD student with Tyler Jacks, he was among the first to use CRISPR to rapidly and systematically interrogate cancer drivers in vivo and to identify genotype-specific dependencies in lung adenocarcinoma.
+As a HHMI Hanna H. Gray Fellow with Scott W. Lowe at MSKCC, he developed and applied CRISPR base editing methods to engineer mutations with high efficiency and precision in cells and tissues of living animals to quantitatively interrogate cancer variants at scale, as well as approaches to chart tumor evolution using CRISPR and single cell RNA sequencing.
 Sánchez-Rivera joined the MIT faculty in 2022 as an assistant professor in the Department of Biology and a member of the Koch Institute.
-He is a recipient of a V Scholar Grant from the V Foundation.
+He is a consultant for Repare Therapeutics.

 See list of publications